From Main Street to Smart Street: A Guide to Tech-Powered Town Ideas

 Business technology with innovation and digital resources to discover Town Ideas

-Harnessing Artificial Intelligence for Small Town Business Growth
+Harnessing Artificial Intelligence for Local Growth

 Leveraging Cloud and E-commerce for Local Commerce